brisa-build/brisa/packages/docs/api-reference/extended-props/renderOn.md

 To make this possible, optimizations are made in build-time and the [Bun Macros](https://bun.sh/docs/bundler/macros) are used connected to our internal rendering to make it easier for you to do it.

+> [!WARNING]
+>
+> You have to take into account that it will improve the time to render the page in runtime, but at the same time it will worsen the build time.

 ## Reference

 ### `renderOn={'build' | 'runtime'}`